Commissar Order: Response

+Wehrmacht commanders filed many inquiries seeking assistance: Which Red Army units fielded commissars?
+(Correct answer: divisions and regiments.)
+Did a political instructor (politruk), as political officers on the battalion and company levels were called, count as a commissar?
+(Yes.)

+As Barbarossa progressed, fewer Soviet political officers wore the red star on their sleeves.
+"As a result, the Germans often 'identified' Soviet political officers on the basis of their Jewish appearance, longer hair (as opposed to the shorn heads of ordinary recruits), educated looks, or clean hands."

-The enforcement of the Commissar Order led to thousands of executions.
-German historian Jürgen Förster wrote in 1989 that it was simply not true that the Commissar Order was not enforced, as most German Army commanders claimed in their memoirs and some German historians like Ernst Nolte were still claiming.
-The majority of German units carried out the Commissar Order.
-Erich von Manstein passed on the Commissar Order to his subordinates, who executed all the captured commissars, something that he was convicted of by a British court in 1949.
+Erich von Manstein passed on the Commissar Order to his subordinates, who executed all captured commissars, something that he was convicted of by a British court in 1949.
 After the war, Manstein lied about disobeying the Commissar Order, saying he had been opposed to the order, and never enforced it.
 On 23 September 1941, after several Wehrmacht commanders had asked for the order to be softened as a way of encouraging the Red Army to surrender, Hitler declined "any modification of the existing orders regarding the treatment of political commissars."

-When the Commissar Order became known among the Red Army, it provoked stronger resistance to German forces.
-This unwanted effect was cited in German appeals to Hitler (e.g. by Claus von Stauffenberg), who finally cancelled the Commissar Order after one year, on 6 May 1942.
-The order was used as evidence at the Nuremberg trials and as part of the broader issue of whether the German generals were obligated to follow orders from Hitler even when they knew those orders were illegal.
+When the Commissar Order became widely known among the Red Army, it provoked more determined resistance to German forces.
+This unwanted effect was cited in German appeals to Hitler (e.g., by Claus von Stauffenberg), who finally cancelled the order after one year, on 6 May 1942.

+The Commissar Order was used as evidence by the prosecution at the Nuremberg trials, and it was debated as part of the broader issue of whether the German generals were obligated to follow orders from Hitler even when they knew those orders were illegal.